trickert76/evcc-raspi-images/README.md

 - Insert your SD card and connect your device with power and ethernet.
 - Navigate to `https://evcc.local/` in your browser.
 Accept the self-signed certificate.
 - You should see the evcc web interface.
+- Alternatively: Use the [evcc iOS/Android app](http://github.com/evcc-io/app) to connect to your evcc instance.

 ## Administration